ResetXPDR/MSFS_AutoFPS/README.md

 - The app does detect correct FG FPS when FG (native nVidia or FG mod) is enabled in MSFS, however FG is only active when MSFS is the focused window and becomes inactive when not, through your graphics driver not this app.
 - To see correct MSFS FG FPS, use the app's "On Top" option to overlay this app over MSFS and give MSFS the focus.
 - If MSFS FG is being incorrectly reported as enabled by the app, the likely reason is that either the FG mod had been installed and removed or you have disabled Hardware Accelerated Graphics Scheduling under Windows settings and the now the now greyed out MSFS FG setting may show that it is off but it is still set to on internally to MSFS.
 To fix, change the DLSSG line in your UserCfg.opt file to be DLSSG 0.
-- Lossless Scaling (LS) FG, including the scaling multiplier used, is also detected and the correct LSFG multiplied FPS is displayed.
+- Lossless Scaling FG (LSFG), including the scaling multiplier used, is also detected and the correct LSFG multiplied FPS is displayed.
   - Make sure your LSFG app is updated to the latest version that supports LSFG 3.0 (2.13.2 or later).
   - The app will first try to use an LS profile with the specific name MSFS2020 or MSFS2024, depending on which MSFS version is currently in use, to obtain these settings.
   - If such an MSFS2020 or MSFS2024 profile does not exist then the settings in the first profile found in the config file, usually named Default, will be used.